-As you embark on your pre-health jourbey, it is important to reflect on why you want a career in medicine or dentistry, what your strengths are as an applicant, and what timeline you have set for applying.
+As you embark on your pre-med/pre-health path, it is important to reflect on why you want a career in medicine or dentistry, what your strengths are as an applicant, and what timeline you have set for applying.
 We encourage you to seek input from your advisors to devise a plan that is appropriate for your emerging academic and professional goals.
 For more information, please make an advising appointment or email preprofessional@jhu.edu.